praekeltfoundation/platform-mnch/Onboarding/onboarding-part-3.md

 # Socioeconomic status

-Message that asks the user to enter their Socioeconomic Status
+Message that asks the user to enter their Socioeconomic Status from a list of options

 ```stack
 card SocioeconomicStatus, then: SocioeconomicStatusError do